JCTGY/MasterMind/README.md

   * GameStat: store the useful game stats
   * RandomIntAPI: fetching random key from [random.org](www.random.org)
 - View
-  * mainstoryboard that have four views and two pop up views
+  * mainstoryboard that have five views and two pop up views
+  * LeaderboardCell.xib is the template of tableView cell
 - Controller
   * StartViewController: Entry point of the game can direct to Normal/Hard Game Mode
   * BaseGameViewContrloller: super class for both game mode ViewController class, contain the logic of moving selected buttons